What are the different levels of EV chargers?

 DCFC can be expensive to install, as it takes a large voltage connection and a more expensive charger.
 For this reason, you will most likely find these at designated EV charging stations, rest stops, and in commercial applications.
 In most cases, there will also be an additional fee added to the convenience of being fully charged in a brief time.

-Whether you are looking for commercial or residential charging solutions, Current Dealers can help with your assessment, installation, and service.
+Whether you are looking for commercial or residential charging solutions, Vehya can help with your assessment, installation, and service.
 Feel free to reach out using the contact info below or simply start a live chat with one of our specialists.